ReedClanton/NixOS/users/reedclanton/home/README.md

 ## Purpose

 Contains all data, configuration, and `nix` file(s) needed to fully configure Home Manager for this user.
 May be run independent of NixOS.
+May call common Home Manager content from `<root>/modules/home-manager`.

 ## Usage